sumanthakur0401/little-lemon/README.md

 <img width="500" alt="Wireframe" src="https://user-images.githubusercontent.com/93353925/227747759-133a6613-06cb-4797-95f1-37a668c8be67.png">

 ## Getting Started
-To run the app, you'll need to have Android studio installed.
-Clone the repository and open the project in Android Studio.
-Then, build and run the app on a simulator or device.
+To launch the app, make sure you have Android Studio installed.
+Simply clone the repository, open the project in Android Studio, and proceed to build and run the app on either a simulator or a physical device.